CVHC HOSPITAL READINESS AND RESPONSE COORDINATOR

 - Serve as a point of strategic planning and operationalize emergency preparedness activities for our regional hospitals and free-standing emergency departments.

-- Serve as a secondary point of contact between CVHC and our regional hospital systems.
-VHHA/VDH, reporting primarily to the CVHC Executive Board.
-Additionally, the Hospital Readiness, Response Coordinator shall coordinate with the VHHA Director and Deputy Director of Emergency Preparedness and the VDH State Hospital Coordinator for technical assistance and strategic programmatic needs as applicable.
+- Serve as an essential point of contact between CVHC and our regional hospital systems.
+This position reports to the CVHC Program Director.
+Additionally, the Hospital Readiness, Response Coordinator shall coordinate with the VHHA Director and Deputy Director of Emergency Preparedness, and the VDH State Hospital Coordinator as directed by the CVHC Program Director for technical assistance and strategic programmatic needs when applicable.

 - Coordinate, facilitate, implement and complete in a timely manner the tasks identified by the HPP grant, as well as in the MOU between the CVHC, VHHA and VDH.

 - Communicate and work effectively with healthcare administrators, public health officials, public safety officials, emergency management officials, non-governmental organizations and other involved partners.